FASTGEARFE2024/FE20204_FASTGEAR/README.md

 # <hr/>
 # Obstacle Management

+## Open Race
+We first start by making our steering mechs angle 0.
+Through this we can make our robot start in a straight line.
+# <hr/>
+## Obstacle Race
 To go around the obstacles, our robot looks at x and y coordinates of the obstacles and looks ath the color of the obstacles.
 To do this we used the PixyCam.
 The code uses the x and y coordinates of the obstacle according to where it is placed on the cam and the color learning ability helps us with the paths the robot should take.

 ![alt text](https://github.com/user-attachments/assets/b257af2f-facd-4b6f-86b5-3247d9d6c7da)

 # <hr/>
 # Robot Photos